 vibrational sculpture | installation

-Using mechanical energy, the resonance modes of the cymbal are activated audibly and visually, revealing a hidden microcosm of vibration.
-This becomes the material of an eight-minute, looped composition.
-Like many of Triana’s artworks, Microcosmos explores a foundational physical property through musical installation.
+Using mechanical energy, the resonance modes of the cymbal are audibly and visually activated, revealing a hidden microcosm of vibration.
+This becomes the material of the composition.
+Like many of Triana’s artworks, Microcosmos explores a fundamental physical phenomenon through musical installation.

-Behind the sculpture, the shadow of the vibrating cymbal is seen on a two-dimensional, luminous circle of projected light.
+Behind the sculpture, the shadow of the vibrating cymbal is seen on a luminous circle of projected light.
 This references two-dimensional art, like painting and photography, except it is animated by the cymbal’s vibration.
 This communicates the multidimensional nature of the piece: it is musical, sculptural, and exists on a flat plane.
-The work unfolds across the temporal, the visual, and the spatial.
+The work unfolds across the temporal, the visual, and the spatial realms.

 Special thanks: Christian Kook, technical assistance.